Memory Management

 @char DicedCharacter

-; but both characters will.
+; destroyed when "NextScript" is loaded, but both characters will.

-@hide GenericCharacter,DicedCharacter remove!
+@hide GenericCharacter,DicedCharacter wait!

 @goto NextScript